Casino Gambling in Massachusetts

 The government of Massachusetts is focused on expanded land-based casino gambling in the state.
 And with no current casinos in the state, plus the fact that the selection process will likely drag on, it's unlikely that the state will focus their efforts on a Massachusetts online gambling bill until the three casino properties are up and running.

-But even without a legalized Massachusetts casino gambling bill on the books, casino players within the state can choose to play at a number of online casino sites that are open to residents of Massachusetts.
+But even without a legalized Massachusetts casino gambling bill on the books, casino players from Boston to Lowell can choose to play at a number of online casino sites that are open to residents of Massachusetts.
 It should be noted that all these sites are based outside of the state, so make sure you understand your local laws before playing.

 The Future of Massachusetts Casino Gambling